 This Easter Zopf should be part of every Easter brunch.
 Best when baked on Sunday morning or the night before, your kitchen will be filled with the sweet buttery scent of the freshly baked Easter Zopf made with raisins and lemon glaze.
 Enjoy it just plain or with butter and marmalade.
-This delicious bread can be had for breakfast, as a snack or even with your afternoon coffee.
+This delicious bread can be eaten for breakfast, as a snack or even with your afternoon coffee.

 The recipe for Easter Zopf with raisins is a family recipe which has been passed onto me by my mother.
 I now bake the Zopf every year for my family as it reminds me of my childhood.
 Some of my favourite Easter activities growing up were egg colouring , and the Easter egg hunt.